Nicoletta (singer)

 Nicoletta Grisoni, longer name Nicole Fernande Grisoni-Chappuis, better known by her mononym Nicoletta (born 11 April 1944 in Vongy, now merged into Thonon-les-Bains, Haute-Savoie, France) is a French pop singer.
-Becoming very popular on French radio and television, where she had a number of hits in the 1960s and the 1970s, she was considered part of what is known as the French yé-yé generation heavily influenced by American music, particularly rhythm and blues, rock and roll and Beat music.
+Becoming very popular on French radio and television, where she had a number of hits in the 1960s and the 1970s, she was considered part of what is known as the French yé-yé generation, heavily influenced by American music, particularly rhythm and blues, rock and roll and Beat music.
 She is mostly known for her version of "Mamy Blue".

 Career

-Nicoletta Grisoni was reportedly born to a mentally retarded woman who became pregnant as a result of rape.
+Nicoletta Grisoni was reportedly born to an intellectually disabled woman who became pregnant as a result of rape.
 She reportedly chose the song "Mamy Blue" as a tribute to her mother.
 The original of the song was from the Spanish band Los Pop-Tops and had been the subject of many interpretations.

 She began her music as a member of her local church choir.
-She worked for a while in a laundry and at a medical clinic in addition to DJ-ing in the beginning 1960s developing contacts.
+She worked for a while in a laundry and at a medical clinic in addition to DJ-ing in the early 1960s, developing contacts.
 Encouraged by French songwriter Léo Missir, she was signed to Barclay.
-Her initial hits included "L'Homme à la moto" (an earlier Edith Piaf song), "Pour oublier qu'on s'est aimé" (from Nino Ferrer, and "Encore un jour sans toi" (co-written by Guy Marchand and Léo Missir).
+Her initial hits included "L'Homme à la moto" (an earlier Edith Piaf song), "Pour oublier qu'on s'est aimé" (from Nino Ferrer), and "Encore un jour sans toi" (co-written by Guy Marchand and Léo Missir).

 1967 saw the release of "La Musique" (adaptation from Ann Grégory), and "Il est mort le soleil", written by Pierre Delanoë and music by Hubert Giraud.
 The song was adapted and interpreted later on by Ray Charles under the title "The Sun Died", also covered by Tom Jones.
-As activist, she campaigned against play-back music, insisting she sing live in her appearances on television.
+As an activist, she campaigned against playback music, insisting she sing live in her appearances on television.
 She also supported the French general strike in May 1968, singing in its support.

 In 1971, she recorded a French version of "Mamy Blue", a gospel song composed by Hubert Giraud with massive success.
 It was a hit in many countries outside France as well.
 In 1973, she founded her own record label, "Rapa Nui", for producing and launching new talents.
-The same year she released "Fio Maravilla", another big hit for her.
+The same year, she released "Fio Maravilla", another big hit for her.
 The origin was a Brazilian hit from Jorge Ben Jor about soccer player Fio Maravilha, adapted to French by lyricist Boris Bergman.
 In 1976, her French version of The Battle Hymn of the Republic, titled "Glory Alleluia" with new French lyrics and arrangement by André Pascal, became a Christmas hit.